jbarnes850/adaptive-model-compression/README.md

 This generates a detailed report on model performance across different task complexities, including accuracy, latency, and memory usage metrics.

+## Future Work

+We are exploring several avenues for improving ALP:
+1. Implementing more fine-grained compression levels
+2. Enhancing the task complexity classifier with active learning
+3. Extending support to other large language models
+4. Developing a more sophisticated caching mechanism for frequently used model configurations

 ## Contributing